 Crisis Intervention Training and Behavioral Health Program

-60% of our officers have completed the 40-hour Crisis Intervention Team Training (exceeding the national standard of 20%).
+100% of our officers have completed the 40-hour Crisis Intervention Team Training (exceeding the national standard of 20%).
 Upon completion of the course, officers/first responders are better equipped to understand common signs and symptoms of mental illnesses and co-occurring disorders; recognize when those signs and symptoms represent a crisis situation; safely de-escalate individuals experiencing behavioral health crises; and utilize community resources and diversion strategies to provide assistance.
-BPD Behavioral Health Response team is comprised of a civilian Behavioral Health Coordinator and a full-time sworn co-responder.
+BPD Behavioral Health Response team is comprised of two civilian Behavioral Health Coordinators and two full-time sworn co-responders.
 The team proactively works within the community to intervene by providing support to individuals in crisis and to those identified with a mental illness who have multiple or high-risk contacts with police.

 Use of Force Statistics